ellysh/video-game-bots/InGameBots/protection.md

 This way of usage `IsDebuggerPresent` function is not effective in most cases.
 Yes, it detects the debugger at application startup.
 This means that now you cannot launch OllyDbg debugger and open TestApplication binary to start its execution.
 But you still have a possibility to attach the debugger to the already running TestApplication process.
 The debugger is not been detected in this case because the `IsDebuggerPresent` check has already happened.

-This is a `main` function of the [`IsDebuggerPresent.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/IsDebuggerPresent.cpp) application, which implements the second way of test application protection with the `IsDebuggerPresent` function:
+This is a `main` function of the [`IsDebuggerPresent.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProtectionApproaches/IsDebuggerPresent.cpp) application, which implements the second way of usage the `IsDebuggerPresent` function:
 ```C++
 int main()
 {